xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 **Be explicit.
 Provide context, explain your reasoning, and state your assumptions.**

-The reviewer should not have to reverse-engineer your intentions from a diff, and the author should not have to reverse-engineer the reviewer's concerns. **A few minutes spent writing context can save hours of back-and-forth discussion.**
+The reviewer should not have to reverse-engineer the author's intentions from a diff, and the author should not have to reverse-engineer the reviewer's concerns.
+**A few minutes spent writing context can save hours of back-and-forth discussion.**

 The same change, described two ways: